Palace on Wheels

 Modernity Blends With Royalty – In Chambers As Well As In Restaurants & Bars

-The Palace on Wheels does not merely offer an opportunity to enjoy the luxuries of royal past.
+The Palace on Wheels does not merely offer an opportunity to enjoy the luxuries of the royal past.
 Rather, it allows you to enjoy all the modern facilities you can think of.
 The four twin-bedded chambers, that form part of each coach, are laced with facilities like channel music, intercom, attached toilets, running hot and cold water, and shower to make you feel comfortable.
 It is as if you are staying in a five-star hotel.

-The two restaurants of the Palace on Wheel with evocative names, The Maharaja and The Maharani has a decor that is every bit royal.
+The two restaurants of the Palace on Wheel with evocative names, The Maharaja and The Maharani have a decor that is every bit royal.
 However, the cuisine on offer is varied – Continental, Chinese, Indian, and Rajasthani.
-Again, the bar to exudes of royalty but the stock comprises the best of the Indian and international brands.
+Again, the bar exudes royalty but the stock comprises the best of the Indian and international brands.
 With traditionally clad attendants serving, you feel all the more special.

 The Royal Journey

 Starting off from the Delhi cantonment, the train cruises through some of the most exotic destinations in the state of Rajasthan – Jaipur, Jaisalmer, Jodhpur, Sawai Madhopur, Ranthambore, Chittaurgarh, Udaipur, Bharatpur, and Agra.
 At each of these destinations, an air-conditioned luxury coach will take you on a trip to explore the attractions of the city.
 These attractions comprise the gorgeous creations of nature as well as the man himself.
 You will see the towering forts and elegant palaces that are the standing reminder of the bygone era.
 You will also enjoy spotting some majestic animals and colorful birds in the forests of the state.
 At various destinations, shopping forms a major highlight.

 Throughout the week, the train travels between destinations during night hours while the daytime is reserved for sightseeing.